androidthings/sample-nativepio/README.md

 - 2 jumper wires
 - 1 breadboard

+For the Button sample:
+- 1 push button
+- 1 resistor
+- 2 jumper wires
+- 1 breadboard

+For the Speaker sample:
+- 1 piezo buzzer
+- 2 jumper wires
+- 1 breadboard

 Build and install
 =================

-[Download](https://developer.android.com/things/preview/download.html) the Android Things native library and extract it in the project root directory.
+[Download](https://github.com/androidthings/native-libandroidthings/releases) the latest Android Things native library release and extract it in the project root directory.

 It should contains the following directories:
 ```